PedroPA94/job-insights--trybe/README.md

 # Welcome!

 This is my first Python project!
-It does some simple data analysis (max, min, filters) on job opportunities data and shows them on an Flask app (which wasn't developed by me).
+It does some simple data analysis (max, min, filters) on job opportunities data and shows them on a Flask app (which wasn't developed by me).
 I also wrote tests for some functions using pytest.

 This project was developed while studying Computer Science [@betrybe](https://github.com/betrybe).
 The files I worked on are in the ```/src/insights``` and ```/src/tests``` folders.
 I got approval on 100% of this project's requirements.